Jasleen Kaur

 Performed at local sites bound up in histories of Empire and post-war migration from former colonies, members of the resulting diasporas read and then ate the contents of an archive, washed the statue of an industrialist with handfuls of yoghurt and walked endlessly in the bucolic Lancashire landscape.
 This collaborative work culminated in a book and a series of films which meddled with traditional archival approaches.
 What would be gazed at or read becomes digested or buried, bringing the past, present and future of the archive and the power it holds under new scrutiny.

-My Body is a Temple of Gloom, installation view, Wellcome Collection, 2021.
-Courtesy Wellcome Collection.
+My Body Is a Temple of Gloom, installation view, Wellcome Collection, London, 2021.

-My Body is a Temple of Gloom, installation view, Wellcome Collection, 2021.
-Courtesy Wellcome Collection.
+My Body Is a Temple of Gloom, installation view, Wellcome Collection, London, 2021.

-My Body is a Temple of Gloom, installation view, Wellcome Collection, 2021.
-Courtesy Wellcome Collection.
+My Body Is a Temple of Gloom, installation view, Wellcome Collection, London, 2021.

 Thinking with Sara Ahmed’s text, The Promise of Happiness, this installation of sculpture and video critiques the ethics of wellness practices.
 There is a veil of falsity and absurdity, created by the oversized faux crystal lamp and burning stack of Palo Santo — sacred objects that have become unethical commodity.
 Archive footage of white and brown bodies perform yoga in sometimes mesmerising, sometimes uncomfortable choreographies.